Settling Data Protection Law: Multistate Actions and National Policymaking

 Date Written: April 15, 2020

 And that is unsettling.
-Scholars, courts, and commentators have raised concerns about agencies engaging in regulation by settlement.
-However, those concerns have not been considered in light of the rise of multistate enforcement actions.
-Unique attributes of multistate enforcement exacerbate concerns about regulation by settlement and at the same time raise entirely new ones.
-This Article explores how AGs can continue to play a vital role in data protection policymaking while reducing concerns about regulation via multistate settlement.
+Courts and commentators have raised concerns about regulation by settlement.
+But those concerns have not been considered in tight of the rise of multistate enforcement actions.
+Unique attributes of multistate enforcement exacerbate existing concerns. about regulation by settlement, and at the same time, raise entirely new ones.
+This Article explores how AGs can continue to play an important role in data protection policymaking while reducing concerns about regulation via multistate settlement.